tudo-physik-e4/EFTfitter.jl/docs/src/tutorial.md

 With the function `to_correlation_matrix`, it is possible to enter a correlation matrix by simply specifying the names of the measurements that should be correlated and the value of the corresponding correlation coefficient.
-When using a `MeasurementDistribution`, the inter-bin correlations can also be entered by passing a matrix.
-By appending `_binX` to the name of a `MeasurementDistribution`, the Xth bin of the distribution can be accessed.
+When using a `BinnedMeasurement`, the inter-bin correlations can also be entered by passing a matrix.
+By appending `_binX` to the name of a `BinnedMeasurement`, the Xth bin of the distribution can be accessed.
 Note: This function is evaluated from top to bottom, so if you overwrite a specific correlation value, the last value entered will be used.